-^{} States Parties offering mentorship are expected to complete only sections 1 to 3 and 6 of the application form.
+States Parties offering mentorship are expected to complete only sections 1 to 3 and 6 of the application form.

-SECTION 2.
-JUSTIFICATION AND NEEDS ANALYSIS Please describe the motivation for participating in the Programme.
+SE CTION 2.
+JUSTIFICATION AND NEEDS ANALYSIS 4.
+Please describe the motivation for participating in the Programme.
 National Authorities wishing to be mentored should provide a detailed description of their needs assessment in relation to Convention implementation, with a justification of the identified needs as well as the status of their Convention national action plan.
 They should explain how participation in the Programme would contribute to the implementation of the plan.
 National Authorities offering mentorship should specify the thematic areas in which they can provide assistance as well as their experience and achievements in those areas.
 SE CTION 3.
 PREFERENCES AND TIMELINES 5.
 Please indicate which National Authority is preferred as a partner in the Programme and whether the initial agreement of this National Authority has been sought.
-6. Please indicate suggested timelines for the first visit envisaged under the Programme.
+6 6.
+Please indicate suggested timelines for the first visit envisaged under the Programme.

 SE CTION 4.
-EXPECTED RESULTS (for mentees only) 7.
-Please briefly describe each expected result of the Programme and the means that will be used to verify the results.
-A more detailed overview of the expected results should be provided through a results framework document.
-CTION 5.
-AUTHORISATION resentative of the National Authority ГСР resentative of the ivational rathority Date:
+EXPECTED RESULTS (for mente es only) 7.
+Please briefly describe each expected result of used to verify the results.
+A more detailed o provided through a results framework documer verview of the expected results should be SE CTION 5.
+AUTHORISATION - nature, with seal or stamp, of an authorised resentative of the National Authority Date: